gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 There is a significant amount of contradictory information online on what CAN stub lengths are permissible.
 The various opinions are:

-* TI's SLLA270 states to minimize reflections, lengths of stubs should not exceed 1/3 of the critical length of a bus[^bib-ti-slla270-can-phy-layer-req].
+* TI's SLLA270 states to minimize reflections, lengths of stubs should not exceed 1/3 of the critical length of a bus[^ti-slla270-can-phy-layer-req].
 The critical length is determined by the transition time of bits on the bus (which is determined by the driver), and the speed at which signals propagate down the bus.
-* Bueno Electric's _Maximum Cable Length For a CAN Bus_ page[^bib-bueno-electric-max-cable-len] gives a maximum cable stub length of 0.3mm for all speeds from 50kb/s to 1Mb/s.
+* Bueno Electric's _Maximum Cable Length For a CAN Bus_ page[^bueno-electric-max-cable-len] gives a maximum cable stub length of 0.3mm for all speeds from 50kb/s to 1Mb/s.
-* and OnSemi[^bib-on-semi-topo-high-speed-can] give the following rule:
+* and OnSemi[^on-semi-topo-high-speed-can] give the following rule:
     $$\begin{align}
     L_{STUB_MAX} = \frac{T_{PROP_SEG}}{50 \cdot T_{PROP(BUS)}}
     \end{align}$$